-SUBMITTAL RE Applicant HP Planner Survey and Site Plan A drawing giving dimensions of property; location of building(s) showing distances from property lines (building set-back lines (dimensioned), names of streets front and sides, and north/south orientation.
-A current site plan or survey may be submitted for this requirement, if it provides the requested information. e e Drawings to Scale Elevations Floor Plan Square Footage Dimensions & Height Materials & Finishes One complete set of plans (with all (4) exterior elevations) and specifications for the project.
+SUBMITTAL RE Applicant HP Planner A drawing giving dimensions of property; location of building(s) of distances from property lines (building set-back lines (dimension of streets front and sides, and north/south orientation.
+A currer survey may be submitted for this requirement, if it provides the information. d .
+Prawings to Scale Elevations Floor Plan Square Footage Dimensions & Height Materials & Finishes One complete set of plans (with all (4) exterior elevations) and specifications for the project.
 All drawings must be clear, concise and drawn to scale.
 All rooms shall be dimensioned and labeled for use.
 Height measurement and square footage of different areas shall be on plans.
 Indicate features on the exterior (i.e.: chimney), the roof pitch, placement of windows and doors and label all materials and textures.
-A scaled line elevation drawing & footprint drawing is required for all new construction.
-Image: Control of the Photographs Photographs of existing building(s) (all facades or elevations of structure) and adjacent buildings.
+A scaled line elevation drawing & footprint drawing is required for all new construction. \(\sigma\) Photographs Photographs of existing building(s) (all facades or elevations of structure) and adjacent buildings.
 Photographs should clearly illustrate the appearance and conditions of the existing building(s) affected by the proposed project, close-up views of any specific elements under consideration i.e., windows or doors if proposed to be modified or removed, as well as photographic views of its relationship with neighboring buildings.
 Photos shall be submitted in jpeg or PDF format.
 (City staff may take photographs of your property prior to the board meeting as part of their review procedure.
-The photos will be used for presentation to the Historic Preservation Board.)
-Specific items may be requested, such as landscape plans, wall sections, roof plans, perspective drawings, a model, a virtual illustration and/or verification of economic hardship.
+The photos will be used for presentation to the Historic Preservation Board.) Ø Specific Items Specific items may be requested, such as landscape plans, wall sections, roof plans, perspective drawings, a model, a virtual illustration and/or verification of economic hardship.
 Modification of Existing Zoning Attach separate form requesting a zoning modification based on competent demonstration by the petitioner of Section 30-112(d)(4)b.
 Demolition Report In the case of demolition provide substantiating report(s) based on competent demonstration by the petitioner of Section 30-112(d)(6)c.
 Notarized Consent Letter Notarized letter of consent from the property owner, if the applicant is not the owner of the property or is in the process of purchasing the property.
-1 Annual Control of the Control of t